finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Conditional Mappings

-Conditional mappings allow more complicated mappings to be done.
-Conditional mappings come in two types: set-to and set-when.
+Conditional mappings allow to build more complex mappings.
+Conditional mappings come in two types: *set to* and *set when*.

 ##### Set To Mapping

-Set-to mappings are used to set the value of the Rosetta attribute to a constant value.
+A set to mapping is used to set the value of an attribute to a constant value.
 They don\'t attempt to use any data from the input document as the value for the attribute and a synonym value must not be given.
 The type of the constant must be convertible to the type of the attribute.
-The constant value can be given as a string (converted as necessary) or an enum.
+The constant value can be given as a string (converted as necessary) or an enum - e.g. :

-e.g. :

 ```
 period PeriodEnum (1..1)